 Psychological Meaning of Barium carbonicum

 The patient who needs Barium carbonicum has never left his childhood role.
-Into old age, he plays the role of the docile, helpless person who cannot defend himself but actually just doesn’t want to.
-Confrontations with others and accepting the responsibility for himself seem to him to be just too much of a risk.
+Into old age, he plays the role of the docile, helpless person who cannot defend himself but doesn’t want to.
+Confrontations with others and accepting responsibility seem to him to be too much of a risk.
 And so, his impulse for life and his personal dynamic is continually suppressed.
 Life loses its charm.

 Lycopodium clavatum, Common Clubmoss